vita-student-projects/3d_human_pose_estimation_gr15/README.md

 ![resnet_real_vid](docs/results/resnet.gif)

+# Conclusion

+In this project, we successfully added the EfficientNet to the ROMP's backbone collection.
+We could demonstrate that with considerably less training, we could obtain loss values in the region of their networks.
+This fact as well as qualitative tests with the webcam proves the concept of our implementation.
+We note however, that the original objective of the backbone replacement - lower computational load and faster inference speed - could only be partly achieved.
+Despite having ~30% less parameters, our EfficientNet took longer than the ResNet to run the evaluations.
+The performance of the HRNet was surpassed however.

+To summarize, we could demonstrate the integration of the EfficientNet and that it can be placed between the original 2 backbones in terms of inference quality.

 # Resources
 [^1]: Sun, Y., Bao, Q., Liu, W., Fu, Y., Black, M. J., & Mei, T. (2020).
 Monocular, One-stage, Regression of Multiple 3D People. arXiv preprint arXiv:2008.12272.